sUNC-Utilities/docs.sunc.su/docs/Miscellaneous/request.md

 `#!luau request` sends a [HTTP request](https://en.wikipedia.org/wiki/HTTP) to the given URL using the provided configuration table.
 It yields until the request is complete and returns a structured response.

-This function is often used for interacting with external APIs or fetching remote content.

 ```luau
 type RequestOptions = {
     Url: string,